uc-cdis/gen3-helm/docs/external_secrets.md

 ## Helm IAM User
 If you are using a separate IAM user for AWS Secrets Manager please follow the below instructions:

 This script Bash script at the beginning of this document should have created a secret titled "NameofIAMuser-user-secret" in your cluster.
-You will need to retrieve these values to input into your Helm chart for the Cluster Secret Store to authenticate with AWS Secrets Manager.
+You will need to retrieve these values to input into your Helm chart for the Secret Store to authenticate with AWS Secrets Manager.

 Access Key: